 - Hiring experts to identify and repair damage

 - Notifying customers, and providing identity and credit monitoring

 - Business interruption, network downtime, and lost employee productivity

 These policies should provide coverage for both first and third party claimants.
 First party coverage includes losses to the organization or individual affected, while third party coverage addresses legal action taken by customers or partners.
 These policies can vary in terms of coverage and premiums, but typically account for organization type, service provided, data risk and exposure, and current security policy.

 Cyber Insurance Done Right

 In an Ovum report, it was found that 50% of U.S.-based firms do not currently have cyber risk insurance.
 Of those companies sampled, a further 27% reported no plans to acquire cyber insurance, though 61% anticipate an increase in data breaches over the next year.
-If your business is in the early stages of adopting a cyber insurance policy, make sure you ask potential providers the following:
+If your business is in the early stages of adopting a cyber insurance policy, make sure you ask potential cyber insurance providers the following:

 - Is their cyber insurance coverage created in a new plan?
 Or, is it an extension of an existing policy?
-Many insurance providers will provide customizable policies, that allow for the most cost-efficient option.
+Many cyber insurance providers will provide customizable policies, that allow for the most cost-efficient option.

 - Does coverage include both first and third parties, as well as third-party service providers?
-Third party vendors can provide an unfortunate alleyway into sensitive company data, so ensure they are included in your policy.
+Third party vendors can provide an unfortunate alleyway into sensitive company data, so ensure they are included in your cyber insurance policy.

 - Will coverage still apply if the event was cause by non-malicious employee activity?
 Or social engineering attacks including spear phishing and advance persistent threats (APT)?